eaiton/autoimmune-pregnancy/analysis_plan/analysis_plan.md

 #### 1. SELECTION OF DRUGS
 All monoclonal antibody drugs indicated for the management of these selected autoimmune diseases listed under Anatomical Therapeutic Chemical (ATC) classification ‘L04 Antineoplastic and Immunomodulating Agents: Immunosuppressants’ were identified as possible exposures for this study.
 Drug generic names, ATC codes, approval status, targets, and indications were retrieved from DrugBank (54) (https://go.drugbank.com/atc) on 28-29th November 2023.
 Investigational drugs were included when trials had been conducted or are ongoing for the autoimmune disease indications of interest.

-This search identified 25 monoclonal antibody drugs (Table 3), including three currently in trials and/or awaiting approvals (Netakimab, Sirukumab, Opinercept), one withdrawn (Briankinumab) and one currently approved for use by the general population only in Russia (Olokizumab).
-These have drug target proteins encoded by 12 distinct genes, including several cytokines such as interleukin-6, interleukin-23 and tumour necrosis factor alpha.
+This search identified 25 monoclonal antibody drugs with 12 distinct protein targets (Table 3).

 Table 3.
 Selected monoclonal antibody drugs of interest with autoimmune disease indications.
 ![](https://github.com/eaiton/autoimmune-drug-pregnancy/blob/main/analysis_plan/table3a.png)